Here’s how long pepperoni lasts in the fridge, important storage tips, how to tell if it’s gone bad, and delicious recipes!

 |Sliced pepperoni (opened)||7 days|

 And for the best quality, you should follow the tips for proper storage, below.

-The Best Way to Store Leftover Pepperoni
+The Best Way to Store Leftovers

 If you don’t store your pepperoni properly, it won’t last as long in the fridge, and it may lose some of its flavor.
-To avoid this, keep your pepperoni protected from the air as much as possible.
+To avoid this, keep your leftover pepperoni protected from the air as much as possible.

 In the Refrigerator